 Featured image by Shutterstock

-You can look back in 2019 and be proud of the woman you are becoming.
+You can look back and be proud of the woman you are becoming.
 You will never feel this sense of relief ever again.
 You have now graduated to take life by the horns and control your destiny.

 These next ten years will be the most fruitful.
 It's time to really start to think about our thoughts and the words that exit our lips.
 Affirmations of positivity and love will be spread this year and the next.
 How do I know this?
 I've been there.
 Approximately four years ago, I lived life with a broken spirit and a weak mind.
 I allowed others to dictate how I felt about myself and what dreams I wanted to follow.
 I let others' insecurities create doubt and negativity on how I felt about myself.
 My fear of speaking up for myself created such angst and resentment amongst family and friends that I became miserable.

 I found myself repeating the same things others would say about themselves.
 I became addicted to feeling sorry for myself.
 It wasn't until a little prayer and encouragement from loved ones suggesting that therapy would become beneficial to me.
 Five months earlier, I read a quote that will forever change my outlook on life and about myself, "Old ways won't open new doors."
 This means changes are needed to get the results you want.
 What do you have to lose?
-So, thank your therapist for the glow up, which is 2020.
+So, thank your therapist for the glow up.

 If You Can't See It…Speak It